 Pet cockatiel flies around Baton Rouge for four days before returning home to family

-BATON ROUGE - A pet cockatiel escaped from it’s cage, taking a four day tour of Baton Rouge before finding its way home.
+BATON ROUGE - A pet cockatiel escaped from its cage, taking a four day tour of Baton Rouge before finding its way home.

 TJ is a three year old cockatiel and the Robertson’s family pet.
 Kids Levi and Zoe love TJ; they play with him, dress like him, and even talk like him.
 When TJ escaped Sunday, the family was afraid of losing their friend forever.